wikipathways/wikipathways.github.io/contribute.md

 redirect_from: /index.php/Help:Authors
 ---
 <h1>Information for WikiPathways Authors</h1>
-<p>We invite all interested researchers and authors to participate in the WikiPathways project!
-This page includes information about the process of getting started as an author, requirements for pathway models, and our review process.</p>
+<p><b>We invite all interested researchers and authors to participate in the WikiPathways project!</b> Here you'll find information about getting started as an author, requirements for pathway models, and our review process.</p>

 <h2>Requirements for Pathway Content</h2>
-<p>Pathway models published at WikiPathways must meet specific criteira for quality and completeness, to ensure that the content is useful, both for direct human consumption, and for computational analysis.</p>
+<p>Pathway models published at WikiPathways must meet specific criteira for quality and completeness, to ensure that the content is useful, both for direct human consumption, and for computational analysis:</p>
 <ul>
 <li>All interactions between genes, proteins and other pathway objects must be connected</li>
-<li>>90% of datanodes (genes, proteins, metabolites etc) must be annotated with database references</li>
+<li>>90% of datanodes (genes, proteins, metabolites etc.) must be annotated with external database references</li>
-<li>The pathway must have a complete description, meaning a minimum of 2-3 sentences summarizing the process that the pathway describes</li>
+<li>Each pathway must have a complete description, meaning a minimum of 2-3 sentences summarizing the process that the pathway describes</li>
-<li>The pathway must have at least one literature reference</li>
+<li>Each pathway must have at least one literature reference</li>
-<li>The pathway must have a minimum of one pathway ontology term</li>
+<li>Each pathway must have a minimum of one pathway ontology term</li>
-<li>The pathway title must adhere to our <a href="https://github.com/wikipathways/wikipathways-faq/discussions/24" target="_blank">pathway title guidelines</a></li>
+<li>Pathway titles must adhere to our <a href="https://github.com/wikipathways/wikipathways-faq/discussions/24" target="_blank">pathway title guidelines</a></li>
 </ul>

 <h2>Getting Started</h2>
 <ol>
     <li style="margin-bottom: 10px;"><a href="https://www.github.com" target="_blank"><b>Create a GitHub Account</b></a>
-        <br />A free GitHub account is required to edit or create pathways at WikiPathways.</li>
+        <br />A free GitHub account is required to create or edit pathways at WikiPathways.</li>
     <li style="margin-bottom: 10px;"><a href="https://classic.wikipathways.org/index.php?title=Special:UserLogin&type=signup" target="_blank"><b>Create a WikiPathways account</b></a>
-        <br />A free WikiPathways account is required to edit or create pathways at WikiPathways as of right now.
-We are in the process of <a href="/help.html#move_from_classic">moving from the classic WikiPathways site</a>, and during this time a WikiPathways account is still required.</li>
+        <br />A free WikiPathways account is required to create or edit pathways at WikiPathways during our <a href="/help.html#move_from_classic">move from the classic WikiPathways site</a>.</li>
     <li style="margin-bottom: 10px;"><a href="http://academy.wikipathways.org/stages/walk-install-pv/" target="_blank"><b>Install Tools and Resources</b></a>
-        <br />To work with WikiPathways, you will need the pathway editor PathVisio with the WikiPathways plugin installed.</li>
+        <br />To create and edit WikiPathways pathway models, you will need the pathway editor PathVisio with the WikiPathways plugin installed.</li>

     <li style="margin-bottom: 10px;"><b>Learn!</b><ul>
     <li>Learn everything about creating and editing pathways, from the basics to advanced topics at the <a href="https://academy.wikipathways.org/" target="_blank">WikiPathways Academy</a>.</li>
+    <li>Check out the <a href="https://youtu.be/OrnOu7RGXKQ" target="_blank">PathVisio tutorial video</a> by TogoTV (DOI: <a href="https://doi.org/10.7875/togotv.2023.078" target="_blank">https://doi.org/10.7875/togotv.2023.078</a>) and the <a href="https://www.youtube.com/channel/UCTkyLj_4u6V4M5lUmyuOGDw" target="_blank">PathVisio YouTube Channel</a> to learn how to use PathVisio.</li>
     <li>For in-depth information on pathway curation, see <a href="https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009226" target="_blank">Ten simple rules for creating reusable pathway models for computational analysis and visualization</a>.</li>
-    <li>Check out the <a href="https://youtu.be/OrnOu7RGXKQ" target="_blank">PathVisio tutorial video</a> by TogoTV (DOI: <a href="https://doi.org/10.7875/togotv.2023.078" target="_blank">https://doi.org/10.7875/togotv.2023.078</a>) and the <a href="https://www.youtube.com/channel/UCTkyLj_4u6V4M5lUmyuOGDw" target="_blank">PathVisio YouTube Channel</a> to learn how to use PathVisio.</li>
     </ul></li>
     <li style="margin-bottom: 10px;"><b>Author: Create or Edit a Pathway Model</b>
         <br />
 <div class="card-deck">
     <div class="card" style="width: 12rem; padding: 3px;">
     <div class="card-body" style="padding-right: 5px; padding-bottom:5px;">
-    <p class="card-title"><b>Find a Pathway from Literature to Model</b></p>
+    <p class="card-title"><b>Create a Pathway from Published Literature</b></p>
     <p class="card-text" style="font-size: 1em;">Browse our suggested pathway modeling tasks to find a published pathway of interest to you.
 Then create a pathway model and publish it at WikiPathways!
 The suggested pathways are selected based on novelty in terms of genes or disease focus.</p>
     </div>
     <ul class="list-group list-group-flush">